tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - mice
 # Statistical analysis of CDR3 length distributions for the assessment of T and B cell repertoire biases
  - Gaussian-like distribution in length pattern, given large number of small effects (random mechanism of junction diversity) acting additively and independently on CDR3 length
+# Stitchr: stitching coding TCR nucleotide sequences from V/J/CDR3 information
+ - leader sequence/signal peptide just refers to signal for TCR to be trafficked to cell membrane
 # Structural basis for T cell recognition of cancer neoantigens and implications for predicting neoepitope immunogenicity
  - oncogenic mutations can improve antigen presentation by strengthening pMHC binding, mutation can also be detected by direct interactions with TCR
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series